 Since you’ll be in the area, after the long walk on the bridge, definitely make a stop to admire the Sydney Opera House.
 It is one of the most fascinating architectural designs of all time.
 Also, make sure you buy tickets for the Opera tour, or just go and see a show.

 Since you are in a city like Sydney, you have to take one day off and visit the beach.
-There are probably many beautiful beaches on the coast, but the most famous one is Bondi beach.
+There are probably many beautiful beaches on the coast, but the most famous one is the Bondi beach.
 It is the most visited beach by tourists.
 Nearby, there are several shops, restaurants & skate parks.
-After the long sunny day, at the end of the beach you can have a meal in the most famous restaurant called the Icebergs.
+After the long sunny day, at the end of the beach, you can have a meal in the most famous restaurant called the Icebergs.
 The restaurant is so popular that even Paris Hilton has visited it, one day before me.
-The Icebergs restaurant offers Italian cuisine, sustainable seafood, native Australian food etc.
+The Icebergs restaurant offers Italian cuisine, sustainable seafood, native Australian food, etc.

 If you want a nice and peaceful place, spend one day in the Royal Botanical Garden.
 The garden is located in the core of Sydney.
 It is one of the oldest scientific institutions in Australia and also one of the most important historic botanical institutions in the world.
-The garden consists of four major precincts.
-In order to see almost everything in the garden you’ll have to spend one – two days there.

 If you don’t know anyone in the city, take a rental car and drive through the Anzac Bridge (Madonna’s Bra) just to see it.
 It is one of the longest bridges in Australia.